 Rebound headache

 Taking medication to treat headaches too often can lead to medication overuse headache, also called rebound headache.
-This occurs when you have migraine attacks or cluster headaches every day, or more often than usual.
+This occurs when you have migraine episodes or cluster headaches every day or more often than usual.

-Taking pain relievers of any kind on 10 or more days per month can lead to medication overuse headache.
-And taking too much Imitrex, or taking it too often, can also cause this problem.
+Taking pain relievers of any kind for 10 or more days per month can lead to medication overuse headache.
+And taking too much migraine medication, including Imitrex, or taking it too often can also cause this problem.

-You shouldn’t take more than the recommended dosage of Imitrex.
+You should not take more than the recommended dosage of Imitrex.
 (See the “Imitrex dosage” section below to learn more.)
-And keep in mind that it’s not known if it’s safe to take Imitrex to treat more than four headaches in any 30-day period.
+And keep in mind that it is unknown whether it’s safe to take Imitrex to treat more than about four headaches in any 30-day period.

 It’s a good idea to keep a headache diary to make sure you’re not making your headaches worse by taking medication too often.
-Record when you have migraine or cluster headaches, how you treat them, and if the treatment worked.
+Record when you have migraine episodes or cluster headaches, how you treat them, and whether the treatment worked.

-If your migraine or cluster headaches get worse, or happen more often than usual, talk with your doctor about ways to prevent them.
-Also talk with your doctor if you’re using Imitrex to treat more than four headaches a month.
+If your migraine episodes or cluster headaches get worse or happen more often than usual, talk with your doctor about ways to prevent them.
+Also talk with your doctor if you’re using Imitrex to treat more than four headaches per month.

 Nausea

-Nausea is a common symptom of migraine.
-Some people find that taking Imitrex helps reduce the nausea that they have with their migraine, as well relieving the headache.
-But some people may have nausea as a side effect of taking Imitrex.
+Nausea is a common symptom of migraine episodes.
+Some people find that taking Imitrex helps reduce the nausea that they have during migraine episodes, as well as relieve the headache.

 If you have nausea with Imitrex, talk with your doctor.
 They may be able to suggest ways to relieve this side effect.